Charity Says Sailboat Rescues 54 Migrants Off Libya - UrduPoint

 On Tuesday night, 44 migrants were killed in an air strike on their detention centre in a Tripoli suburb.

-The UN's special envoy on migration in the Mediterranean, Vincent Cochetel, has accused the EU of "blindness" on the plight of refugees and migrants in Libya and called for a rethink of the policy of returning migrants intercepted at sea to the war-torn country
+The UN's special envoy on migration in the Mediterranean, Vincent Cochetel, has accused the EU of "blindness" on the plight of those stuck in Libya and urged a policy rethink.